transparency-everywhere/universeOS/readme.md

 Contacts
 ----------

-You can contact the team of transparency everywhere via their profiles on the universe:

-Nic Zemke

-Stefan Pabst

-Daniela Di Lena

-Joris Grahl

-or just write an email to info@transparency-everywhere.com
+email to info@transparency-everywhere.com

 ...more docu will follow.
-See /docu/ and readme.txt
+See /docu/